5 Best Snorkel Spots (and swim with turtles) in Maui, Hawaii - Video included!

 The locals call the outcrop Pu’u Keka’a.
 Hawaiian tradition holds this is where souls come to join their ancestors.
 If they cannot find their way, lost souls attach themselves to rocks.
 It is considered bad luck to take away rock from the beach.

 The water near the beach is around 8 feet deep but deepens to around 25 feet around the point.
 The seabed is mostly sand, but you can follow an underwater basalt ledge.
 Where overhangs occur along the ledge, watch out for turtles.
+We have the best luck in the morning on the shelf opposite side of where you would jump in the water off the top of Black Rock.

 The fish you can expect to see here include boxfish, butterflyfish, cardinalfish, chub, cornetfish, damselfish, goatfish, hawkfish, humuhumumukunukuapua’a (reef triggerfish), jacks, mackerel, Moorish idol, needlefish, parrotfish, perch, porcupine fish, snapper, surgeonfish, tang, triggerfish, and wrasse.
 You can also expect to see crustaceans, invertebrates, and, of course, turtles.